Cyber Security Part Two: Board Member Tips for Keeping Your Community Association Safe

-of this two-part series, we discussed the importance of cyber security to your condo association and the steps that residents can take to protect themselves and their association.
+In part one of this two-part series, we discussed the importance of cyber security to your community association and the steps that residents can take to protect themselves and their association.
 In this article, we look at your board’s responsibility in preventing cyber attacks.

-“The ability to communicate, pay association fees and access information online makes it much easier for condo boards and residents to accomplish many necessary tasks,” says Chris Cady, strategic architect at FirstService Residential.
+“The ability to communicate, pay association fees and access information online makes it much easier for community associations and residents to accomplish many necessary tasks,” says Chris Cady, strategic architect at FirstService Residential.
 With all this sensitive information floating around, security should be a top priority for association boards, but oftentimes it isn’t.
 In fact, few associations have a formal process for handling cyber security.

-Meanwhile, your board should implement the four steps below to begin putting your association on a more secure path.
+Meanwhile, your board can implement the four steps below to begin putting your association on a more secure path.

 - Roles.
 Who should have access to what information?
 Who should have administrative privileges?
-Who will have responsibility for managing PIPA compliance and other aspects of your cyber security?
+Who will have responsibility for managing cyber security?

 - Potential risks and a plan of action.
 What are some of the possible security breaches that might occur, and what can you do to mitigate those risks?
 How should board members address mishandling or accidental leaking of personal information?
 Who should you contact if you suspect criminal hacking of your data?